IDKMan39/IDKMan39/README.md

 I am a hard-working student with programming experience in Java, HTML5, CSS, Javascript, and Python.
 I am seeking to earn a Bachelor of Science degree from a leading Computer Science university.
-I am interested in expanding my knowledge of software development.
+I am working to earn a Bachelor of Science degree from the New Jersey Institute of Technology.
+I am most interested in expanding my knowledge of software development through interesting internships and projects.
 This repository includes:
 - Web scrapers
 - Text analysis programs